Dark Messiah of Might and Magic: German censorship

 Despite having received a "no youth release" rating from the USK, Ubisoft announced that the two German versions of Dark Messiah will contain some changes from the internationally released version.
-Specifically, the German version does not allow for enemies' heads or limbs to be severed, enemies cannot be impaled after death, burning enemies will die immediately and their corpses cannot be mutilated further after death.
+Specifically, the German version does not allow for enemies' heads or limbs to be severed, enemies cannot be impaled after death, and burning enemies will die immediately, with their corpses cannot be mutilated further after death.
 Ubisoft separately released a limited edition "International Version" of the game (playable in English only) which is identical to the version of the game released in most other countries, and which was also released in Germany.

 However, since then the Bundesprüfstelle has declared, after an examination in February 2008, that the uncensored version of the game, though heavily relying on melee combat and displaying violent content, is not harmful to minors, as equal importance is laid on the setting in a fantasy world and the elaborated storyline.
 In a second attempt, the original version secured a "no youth release" rating with the USK, though this now rated version has yet to be released in Germany.